The Big Lez Show: Clarence

 Dr. Clarence Claymore is a former denizen of Kingdom Cum, where he worked as a high-profile scientist.
 After an experiment involving his own DNA backfired on him, his body underwent severe mutations, transforming him into a green-skinned, shrivelled, potato-headed creature.
 He was banished from Kingdom Cum and ejected into space along with the remains of his failed experiment.
 After crash landing on an island off the coast of Australia, Clarence accidentally drops his experimental fluid into a large ravine, which mutates over time and becomes the source of the Choomahs.
 While on what then becomes Choomah Island, Clarence meets Sassy and Donny who offer him a home in Brown Town.

 Clarence works as the local mailman in Brown Town as well as a general dogsbody in Donny's shop.
 Clarence is one of the most good-natured and kind people in the show but his attempts at friendship are usually not reciprocated as most of the other characters find him irritating and annoying.
 In particular, Lez and Donny are very hostile towards Clarence.
 At the end of Choomah Island 3, Donny appears to finally gain some respect for Clarence, as he finally loses his seemingly endless temper and snaps at him.
 Presumably this does not last, as he is back to being regularly abused by every character by the start of Mike Nolan's Long Weekend, which is set two years after the events of Choomah Island 3.

-As Clarence originates from Kingdom Cum, he also possesses supernatural powers.
-He is shown to be effectively invincible and can withstand any sort of injury, however the pain he suffers, both physically and emotionally, never dissipates.
-This does not prevent the other main characters regularly maiming, shooting and generally injuring Clarence at any opportunity which arises, both accidentally, and purposefully, and sometimes for fun.
+After being mutated via his botched experiment, Clarence gained supernatural powers; most notably, a regenerative healing factor, allowing him to withstand and heal from any sort of injury.
+However, the pain he suffers, both physically and emotionally, is felt on a more extreme level, and takes a longer amount of time to dissipate.
+This does not prevent the other main characters regularly maiming, shooting and generally injuring Clarence at any opportunity which arises, both accidentally, and purposefully.